Shalanda Baker

-Shalanda Helen Baker (born December 24, 1976) is the current Director of the Office of Economic Impact and Diversity at the US Department of Energy in the Biden administration.
-She was also a professor of law, professor of public policy and urban affairs at Northeastern University.
+Shalanda Helen Baker (born December 24, 1976) is an American legal scholar and U.S. Air Force veteran who was director of the Office of Economic Impact and Diversity at the US Department of Energy in the Biden administration from 2022 to 2024.
+In 2024, she was appointed as the inaugural Vice Provost for Sustainability and Climate Action at the University of Michigan at Ann Arbor.